OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 //  - where the storage device gets mounted
 //  - accessing the files
 -->
 Under normal circumstances, the SD card and any USB device you plugged in should be the only things that exist in the `/tmp/mounts` directory.
 Thus you can check there with `ls /tmp/mounts/` to determine the name the Omega assigned the card.
-Running `ls /tmp/mounts` gave us `SD-P1` as the name of our microSD card.
+Running `ls /tmp/mounts` gave us `SD-P1` as the name of our MicroSD card.

 Once mounted, it acts as a regular directory or folder in all ways, and any file that you stored in the card originally should be there!
 For us, it looked something like this: